techiediaries/techiediaries/_posts/2020/angular-10/2019-02-7-javascript-reactive-asynchronous-code-rxjs-6-angular-10.md

 ![What is RxJS](https://d2mxuefqeaa7sj.cloudfront.net/s_98CC91BB1D7ABCD50AC04362B7F541F3549A631A6219D02FE7AED5645CF1CAA7_1549549625485_what-if-reactive-programming-is-just-a-myth-and-facebook-and-netflix-dont-exist.jpg)

 [RxJS](https://github.com/ReactiveX/rxjs) is a popular library among web developers.
-It provides functional and reactive programming patterns for working with events and streams of data and has been integrated in many web development libraries and frameworks such as Angular.
+It provides functional and reactive programming patterns for working with events and streams of data and has been integrated in many web development libraries and frameworks such as TypeScript and Angular.

 RxJS makes it easy for JavaScript developers to write asynchronous code using composable Observables instead of callbacks and Promises.

-RxJS stands for Reactive Extensions for JavaScript and it actually has implementations in other programming languages such as Java, Python, Ruby, and PHP etc. It's also available for platforms such as Android.
+RxJS stands for Reactive Extensions for JavaScript and it actually has implementations in other programming languages such as Java, Python, Ruby, and PHP etc. Can be used in TypeScript and It's also available for platforms such as Android.
 Check out the [complete list of supported languages and platforms](http://reactivex.io/languages.html).

 RxJS v6 is currently the stable version of RxJS and it has many breaking changes with RxJS v5.
 You can check out more information about the changes and how to migrate from the old version from this official [migration guide](https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/v6/migration.md).